 "16.maintenance".
-The following areas need special attention: engine oil, transmission oil, rear gear case, and all grease fittings.
+The following areas need special attention: engine oil, transmission oil, rear gearcase, and all grease fittings.

-Operate this vehicle through deep or fast-flowing water.
+Operating this vehicle through deep or fast-flowing water.

-Losing of control could result in an accident including overturn, which could increase the risk of drowning.
+Loss of control, which could result in an accident including overturn, which could increase the risk of drowning.